Out with the old, in with the new some say.

 Contribute to your Registered Retirement Savings Plan (RRSP) this new year

-Regardless if you prioritize your RRSP over your mortgage, or if you invest in your TFSA before your RRSP – the facts are – saving and investing inside your Registered Retirement Savings Plan (RRSP) remains one of the best ways to fund your retirement.
+Regardless if you prioritize your RRSP over your TFSA, the facts remain that saving and investing inside your Registered Retirement Savings Plan (RRSP) remains one of the best ways to fund your retirement.

 You can contribute the lower of: